 5. Assistance in obtaining medical care for critically ill children The health care system in Haiti is less than adequate when it comes to serious and complicated illnesses and diseases.
 Many of these conditions are not treatable in Haiti.
 Thus, CCF works toward obtaining medical treatment for children who can not find the appropriate care in their own country.
 We seek doctors, nurses, hospitals and labs in the United States who are willing to offer free care for these critically ill children.
 We seek host families to welcome these children into their homes and to care for the children during their recovery.

-6. Construction of a medical facility Plans are now underway to build a medical facility for the people of Île-à-Vache.
+6. Construction of a medical facility Plans are underway to break ground in 2018 for a medical facility for the people of Île-à-Vache.
 We seek funding for this new facility.
 Upon completion we will also be seeking doctors, nurses and other health care workers to staff the facility for extended periods of times (weeks/months).

 O U R H I S T O R Y